FrankAccounting/10lab/src/independentcopy/README.txt

 through their base class interfaces (Reader and Writer), without the client (in this case, Copier) being able to tell the difference.

-INSTRUCTIONS: When using FileReader, make sure you have a plain text file named "data.txt" in the default file location of your IDE of choice.
+HOW TO USE: Run the main in Driver.java.
+Comment and uncomment various combinations of Writer and Reader implementations and note the effects of polymorphism.

-This file should contain one line of text.
+When using FileReader, make sure you have a plain text file named "data.txt" in the default file location of your IDE of choice.
+This file should contain at least one line of text.

 If you are using FileWriter, the program will create "datacopy.txt" in the default directory.